 - There is overwhelming evidence that LGBTU children and young people are more likely to be victims of bullying and experience isolation.

 - Our approach is to work in collaboration with other services to enable our service users to engage with our wider world and not just within LGBT+ specific spaces.

 - Diversity and variance in gender identity and sexual orientation have existed throughout history and across the world for hundreds of years.

-- LGBT+ identities are not a trend and is nothing new, even if the language to describe LGBT identities have developed over time.
+- LGBT+ identities are not a trend and are nothing new, even if the language used to describe LGBT identities has developed over time.